zelr0x/cheatsheets/js/prototypes.md

 ## Object.create(proto, [propertiesObj])
-Creates a new object using the provided object (proto parameter) as the prototype of that created object and, optionally, propertiesObj as its properties:
+Creates a new object using the provided object `proto` as the prototype of the newly created object.
+It is a more suitable replacement for the `new` keyword when working with prototypes directly rather than via `class`.

+Optional `propertiesObj` parameter is an object which own _enumerable_ properties and _non-enumerable_ properties from its prototype-chain are added to newly created object.

 ```js
 const dog = {
     bark: function() {